zengzzzzz/golang-trending-archive/README.md

 * 【2024-09-01】[alibaba / fastjson2](https://github.com/alibaba/fastjson2) - 🚄 FASTJSON2 is a Java JSON library with excellent performance.
 ## Typescript

+* 【2024-11-16】[ntegrals / aura-voice](https://github.com/ntegrals/aura-voice) - Aura is like Siri, but in your browser.
+An AI voice assistant optimized for low latency responses.
 * 【2024-11-12】[mlc-ai / web-llm-chat](https://github.com/mlc-ai/web-llm-chat) - Chat with AI large language models running natively in your browser.
 Enjoy private, server-free, seamless AI conversations.
 * 【2024-11-11】[requestly / requestly](https://github.com/requestly/requestly) - Requestly was built to save developers time by intercepting and modifying HTTP Requests.
 It has now developed into an open-source alternative to Charles Proxy and Telerik Fiddler that works directly in browsers without VPN and proxy Issues.
 It is used by more than 200,000+ front-end developers and 11,000+ companies worldwide.
 * 【2024-11-11】[TypeStrong / typedoc](https://github.com/TypeStrong/typedoc) - Documentation generator for TypeScript projects.